jerekarp/hyte-backend/README.md

 - **Navigating to Home**: The user is directed to the home page (home.html), where a personalized greeting message based on the time of day appears in the center of the screen.
 In the navigation bar, next to the LogOut button, the username of the logged-in user is displayed.

 - **Health Diary**: On the Health Diary (home.html) page, the user can view their own diary entries, activities, and measurements.
 If the user has no entries and attempts to retrieve them, a notification appears in the table.
+Only 7 entries per page allowed, then pagination
+- functions will make new pages for the tables.

 - **Adding New Information**: The user can add new diary entries, activities, and measurements by selecting the desired option from the "Select an option" menu and see notification after adding them.